 Uncertainty is everywhere due to the impact of the Covid-19 pandemic.
 Certain businesses need to close under government guidelines.
 Some may even be shutting down for good.
-The world is caught up in an unprecedented and bizarre era.
-But all is not lost.
 There are ways to remain hopeful and empowered during such a difficult time.
 Businesses can still survive and thrive if they are prepared and well equipped to adequately manage remote working strategies.
 Covid-19 and GDPR are dependent as GDPR is online training that can be done even during Covid-19.

 While it may be a norm for some organisations to allow a day or two during the week where employees can work from home, it is very different for every business to practice this method.
 Remote working has become the new standard amidst the Covid-19 pandemic and some are labelling this as the “new normal”.
 If you require your staff to work from home then you can use this guide to help your staff and your organisation by training staff members to comply with the General Data Protection Regulation (GDPR), formulate and implement policies & procedures to comply with data privacy regulations and appoint an outsourced Data Protection Office (DPO) or Privacy Expert to reduce any potential liabilities and mitigate risks that may arise as a result of remote working: